alexisdpc/Bayesian-bandits/README.md

 $$ p(\theta |X) = \frac{p(X|\theta) \, p(\theta)}{p(X)}, $$

 where $X$ is the data collected and we aim to find the parameter $\theta$.
-If the prior is a Beta distribution and the likelihood is  Binomial then it can be shown that the posterior will also be a Beta distribution.
+If the prior is a Beta distribution and the likelihood is a Binomial then it can be shown that the posterior will also be a Beta distribution.
 Therefore, the Beta distribution is the conjugate distribution of the Binomial distribution

 $$ p(\theta)  = {\rm Beta}(\alpha, \beta) $$